willhunt914/Pi-inthe-sky/README.md

 Week 1: This week was mainly focused on planning.
 We decided that the slingshot was our first and only design.
 We also began working on our code and got the basic shape of the projectile.

-Week 2: This  week we added holes to screw the two projectile halfs together.
+Week 2: This  week we added holes to screw the two projectile halves together.
 We began working on the code using the "Data Saver 1" assignment and building off of it.
 We started planning for the creation of the slingshot as well.

 ![Screenshot 2024-01-24 093237](https://github.com/willhunt914/Pi-inthe-sky/assets/71402974/fa171d8a-c4e1-4a0b-bd60-e93c20f0c469)

 Week 3: This week we completed the sling for the slingshot.
 We continued to work on the code as well.

-Week 4: This week we mainly worked in onshape and fixed some issues of
+Week 4: This week we mainly worked in Onshape and fixed some issues of

 ![slingshot](https://github.com/willhunt914/Pi-inthe-sky/assets/71402974/c03777e6-7903-40f0-9b7a-92ef31277af5)

 Week 4: This week we continued to troubleshoot the code and get it to work as well as fixing an issue with the screw holes being too small in the onshape document.

 Week 5: This week we mainly focused on the Onshape.
-Shows below, we added structure to the legs to screw the pico in.
+Shown below, we added structure to the legs to screw the pico in.

 ![support screenshot](https://github.com/willhunt914/Pi-inthe-sky/assets/71402974/10be424d-c8e9-4674-b05e-cc038eb6e1bc)

-We also thickened the walls of the spere to make it more sturdy and used the section view to make sure that nothing was intersecting.
+We also thickened the walls of the sphere to make it more sturdy and used the section view to make sure that nothing was intersecting.